 Estate agents have already reported a large increase in enquiries and buyer registrations for “well-connected countryside and “out of city” locations”, and this demand for large country homes is likely to see an increase in property prices due to limited supply.
 We also anticipate an increase in demand for homes in all areas with large gardens or outside spaces such as balconies or terraces with an expected positive knock-on effect on property prices.

 As the property market must still adhere to physical distancing rules, virtual and online viewings are the order of the day.
-Along these lines, we can expect off-plan property to be a key driver of sales and a prime factor in the market recovery.
+Along these lines, we can expect off-plan property to be a key driver of sales and a prime factor in the market bounce back.
 When new homes are purchased off-plan, this means no requirement for physical viewing.
 With many builds often anticipated months in advance, this also ties nicely into those buyers seeking to plan for the long-term and set the wheels in motion to fulfil their property ambitions once the lockdown has fully lifted.

 In the meantime and as the market can now safely move forward with no suggestion of any serious or long-standing drop in property prices, this is a prime time for first time buyers, investors and portfolio landlords seeking to take advantage of opportunities.
 For more details on property investment prospects including those in build to rent developments in prime locations, contact our team today.